JUMP TO SECTION

 When will I learn if my project will be recognized?

-Projects to be recognized are announced in May.
+Projects to be recognized are announced in early May.

 Are there prizes?

-All participants who submit a project will receive a participation certificate; those projects selected for recognition at the event in May are eligible for a prize aligned with effort and excellence.
+All participants who submit a project will receive a participation certificate; those projects selected for honor at the LGCC Recognition Event are eligible for a prize aligned to effort and excellence.

 Additional Information